Christmas Candy Cane Cookies

 In a large bowl or the bowl of a stand mixer cream together your butter and 1 cup sugar with an electric mixer until light and fluffy.

 Add in the egg, vanilla and peppermint extracts, and mix until well incorporated.

 In a seperate bowl combine your flour, baking powder, salt and powdered sugar.

-Add your red food coloring to one half of the dough and gently knead it to mix the color in.
+Add red food coloring to one half of the dough and gently knead it to mix the color in.
 Add more if needed to achieve the color you want.